-Long Description Interactive graphic: A collage of icons representing module-specific concepts is displayed; three equally-sized rectangular buttons are shown from left to right across the bottom of the page.
-Each rectangular button has a label that corresponds to a key module topic or concept.
-When each button is selected a popup box appears and displays accompanying text.
-Prompt text: Select each button and review the key points of this lesson.
-Enrollment Periods Enrollment is the process of signing up for a QHP.
-Before enrolling in a QHP, consumers must obtain eligibility determinations from the Marketplace.
-After their eligibility has been determined, qualified individuals may enroll in a QHP under two circumstances: the annual Open Enrollment period or upon becoming eligible for SEPs.
-The annual Open Enrollment period for plan year 2020 is between November 1, 2019 and December 15, 2019.
-Assisting Consumers in the Enrollment Process After successfully completing registration, agents and brokers are able to assist consumers in the Marketplace in three ways: the Classic Direct Enrollment Pathway, the Enhanced Direct Enrollment Pathway, and the Marketplace Pathway.
-Agents and brokers may find a QHP issuer or web-broker who is approved by CMS to offer the Classic Direct Enrollment Pathway or the Enhanced Direct Enrollment Pathway via the Private Partner Enrollment and Client Management Capabilities Directory.
-When the Marketplace receives a QHP selection for a qualified individual, it promptly notifies the applicable QHP issuer of the requested enrollment and transmits the needed eligibility and enrollment information to the issuer.
-If your NPN and contact information is included on the application, that information will be included in the official Marketplace enrollment record sent to the issuer.
-If a qualified individual makes a QHP selection, but later selects a new QHP before the coverage effective date and without making application changes, the initial QHP selection can be automatically terminated by the Marketplace as part of the transmission of updated enrollment information to QHP issuers.
-Agents and brokers should encourage consumers to complete the annual enrollment/re-enrollment process by the end of the Open Enrollment period for coverage effective January 1 of the following year.
-Enrollees may terminate QHP coverage on their own accord at any time of the year, including as the result of obtaining other minimum essential coverage.
-Special Enrollment Periods Eligibility for SEPs is based on certain qualifying events, which include gaining or becoming a dependent, loss of minimum essential coverage, or other circumstances.
-New applicants (i.e., those who are not already enrolled in Marketplace coverage) who attest to certain types of SEP qualifying events are subject to the SEPV process and must submit documents that confirm their SEP eligibility.
-Most common SEP types, like a loss of qualifying coverage, permanent change in primary place of living, or change in household size, are subject to plan category limitations.
-This means if a consumer wants to change plans during an SEP that he or she qualifies for, the consumer may need to select a new plan within the same plan category as his or her current plan, or wait until the next Open Enrollment if the consumer wants to change to a plan in a different category.
+- Enrollment is the process of signing up for a QHP.
+Before enrolling in a QHP through the Marketplace, consumers must obtain eligibility determinations from the Marketplace. - After their eligibility has been determined, qualified individuals may enroll in a QHP through the Marketplace under two circumstances: the annual Open Enrollment period or upon becoming eligible for SEPs. - The annual Open Enrollment period for plan year 2021 is between November 1, 2020 and December 15, 2020.

+Assisting Consumers in the Enrollment Process

+- After successfully completing registration, agents and brokers are able to assist consumers in the Marketplace in three ways: the Marketplace Pathway, the EDE Pathway and the Classic DE Pathway.
+Agents and brokers may find a QHP issuer or web-broker who is approved by CMS to offer the Classic DE Pathway or the EDE Pathway via the Issuer and Direct Enrollment Partner Directory. - When the Marketplace receives a QHP selection for a qualified individual, it promptly notifies the applicable QHP issuer of the requested enrollment and transmits the needed eligibility and enrollment information to the issuer.
+If your NPN and contact information is included on the application, that information will be included in the official Marketplace enrollment record sent to the issuer. - If a qualified individual makes a QHP selection, but later selects a new QHP before the coverage effective date, without making application changes, the initial QHP selection can be automatically terminated by the Marketplace as part of the transmission of updated enrollment information to QHP issuers. - Agents and brokers should encourage consumers to complete the annual enrollment/re-enrollment process by the end of the Open Enrollment period for coverage effective January 1 of the following year. - Enrollees may terminate QHP coverage on their own accord at any time of the year, including as the result of obtaining other minimum essential coverage. - Agents and brokers should always obtain or confirm consumer consent prior to conducting online person searches or assisting with a Marketplace application, plan selection and enrollment, or ongoing account/enrollment maintenance.